 South Georgia (this trek is a great option when cruising in Antarctica)

 Known as the “Galapagos of the Poles”, South Georgia has long been a centre for exploratory expeditions and commercial exploitation.
-Many of these original inhabitants arrived to the island to hunt whales and elephant seals.
-Wildlife populations were once decimated, but thankfully have rebounded, as whaling and sealing ceases to exist today.
+Many of these original inhabitants arrived on the island to hunt whales and elephant seals.
+Wildlife populations were once decimated, but thankfully have rebounded, as whaling and sealing cease to exist today.
 You will see many remnants of these past activities, including several whaling stations and other abandoned outposts.

 One significant and historic site is the grave of the great explorer, Sir Ernest Shackleton.
 You can visit his grave at the settlement of Grytviken, which is also home to an old whaling station, a museum, a small gift shop, a church, and a research station of approximately 20 scientists and support personnel.

-Why is Sir Ernest Shackleton, one of Antarctica’s most famous explorers, buried in such a far off and remote locale?
+Why is Sir Ernest Shackleton, one of Antarctica’s most famous explorers, buried in such a far-off and remote locale?
 Much of his fame is derived from his least successful expedition – but unquestionably one of the most successful stories of survival in modern times, with South Georgia playing a pivotal role.

 After finding themselves stranded on the continent of Antarctica, Shackleton and some of his crew navigated an open boat from the Antarctica peninsula across the southern Atlantic, aiming for South Georgia where they knew help could be sought from the whaling station there.
-After numerous days in some of the roughest and least forgiving oceans of the world, his small band made land fall in South Georgia…..unfortunately on the opposite side to where the whaling station was.
+After numerous days in some of the roughest and least forgiving oceans of the world, his small band made landfall in South Georgia…..unfortunately on the opposite side to where the whaling station was.
 Thus, a hike followed over the island to finally raise the alarm and seek help.